 Think you’re owed money from the car finance scandal?
-Here’s what to do
+Here’s everything you need to know

-When you got your loan, the lender probably paid a commission to the broker (usually your dealer) who helped arrange it.
-The problem is, a lot of companies didn’t properly tell people about these commission fees, which goes against the rules that are there to protect you.
+One of the biggest issues was related to commissions to the broker (in this case, your dealer).
+Here, a lot of companies didn’t properly tell people about these commission fees, which goes against the rules that are there to protect you.

 A Supreme Court ruling in August 2025 said that while commission payments can be legal, failing to be upfront about them can sometimes be unfair – and even unlawful – in certain situations.